-Then said they unto him, Who art thou? that we may give an answer to them that sent us.
-What sayest thou of thyself?
-He said, I am the voice of one crying in the wilderness, Make straight the way of the Lord, as said the prophet, Isaiah....Again the next day John stood, and two of his disciples; and, looking upon Jesus as he walked, he saith, Behold the Lamb of God!
-(John 1:22, 23; 35, 36)
+Then they said to him, "Who are you, that we may give an answer to those who sent us?
+What do you say about yourself?"
+He said: "I am 'the voice of one crying in the wilderness: "Make straight the way of the Lord," as the prophet said." ...
+Again, the next day, John stood with two of his disciples.
+And looking at Jesus as He walked, he said, "Behold the Lamb of God!" -John 1:22, 23; 35, 36

 In other words, John was saying, "I'm preparing a highway for the Messiah.
 This is the one who is to be the Savior of the world, the one who is to be the Ruler of this earth."
-So you see that among the religious hierarchy there should have been more of a concern.
+So, you see that among the religious hierarchy there should have been more of a concern.

-I believe, frankly, that at His coming again this hope that we call the "blessed hope" - that is, the confidence in Jesus' return - will practically have died out, as far as the church is concerned.
+I believe, frankly, that at His coming again this "blessed hope"-that is, the confidence in Jesus' return-will practically have died out, as far as the church is concerned.
 Remember that our Lord made this statement:

-Nevertheless, when the Son of man cometh, shall he find faith [meaning the whole body of revealed truth] on the earth?
-(Luke 18:8)
+"...
+Nevertheless, when the Son of Man comes, will He really find faith [meaning the whole body of revealed truth] on the earth?" -Luke 18:8

-In the Greek language a question can be so worded that it demands a negative answer.
+In the Greek language, a question can be so worded that it demands a negative answer.
 And in this question, "When the Son of Man comes, will He really find faith on the earth?" the answer has to be no, He will not find the faith on the earth.

-And today we are seeing apostasy increase by leaps and bounds.
+Today apostasy is increasing by leaps and bounds.
 Frankly, I'm amazed at what I've seen in my lifetime.
-From the beginning of my ministry I've preached that the apostasy is coming, but candidly, I never thought I'd live to see it.
-I certainly never thought I'd see a movement in seminaries announcing that God is dead!
-I am told that in Europe there is not a seminary nor a reputable theologian that believes in the inspiration of the Scriptures!
+From the beginning of my ministry, I've preached that the apostasy is coming, but candidly, I never thought I'd live to see it.
+I certainly never thought I'd see a movement in seminaries announcing that God is dead.
+I am told that in Europe there is not a seminary nor a reputable theologian that believes in the inspiration of the Scriptures.
 And did you know that in this country you probably can count on the fingers of one hand the seminaries that are teaching the inspiration of the Scriptures?
 Christendom is today almost in total apostasy with a repudiation of all these precious truths of Scripture.
-I think that we are moving into that orbit which could bring the Lord back to this earth to take out His church at any time.
-Oh, there will be a few believers - there were a few looking for Him at His first coming.
+I think we are moving into that orbit which could bring the Lord back to this earth to take out His church at any time.
+Oh, there will be a few believers-there were a few looking for Him at His first coming.
 There was Anna, Simeon, the wise men, the shepherds, and probably a few more.
 Likewise, there will be very few believers when Christ takes His church out, I'm convinced of that.